-Outline the importance of sharing unit culture as a means of establishing unit cohesion.
+To outline the importance of sharing unit culture as a means of establishing unit cohesion.

-- 1. Discuss Pillar One: Culture [?] - The first pillar supporting unit cohesion is Sharing Unit Culture. - [ASK]: What comes to mind when you hear the phrase "unit culture"?
+- 1. Discuss Pillar One: Culture - The first pillar supporting unit cohesion is Sharing Unit Culture. - [ASK]: What comes to mind when you hear the phrase "unit culture"?

+- Culture is the set of shared

+- attitudes,

+- values,

+- goals, and

+- practices

-Culture is the set of shared attitudes, values, goals, and practices that characterizes an organization like a military unit.
+- that characterizes an organization like a military unit.